Obama, on eve of convention, tours storm-hit Louisiana

 Isaac was the first hurricane to strike the United States this year, hitting New Orleans almost exactly seven years after Katrina hit, causing an estimated 1,800 deaths.

 But Isaac was a much weaker storm.
-It was blamed for six deaths in Louisiana and two in neighboring Mississippi, and both states suffered from widespread flooding.
+It was blamed for six deaths in Louisiana and two in neighbouring Mississippi, and both states suffered from widespread flooding.

 ABOUT 125,000 STILL WITHOUT POWER